 On this dayDec 29, 1890

-On December 29, 1890, hundreds of U.S. troops surrounded a Lakota camp and opened fire, killing more than 300 Lakota women, men, and children in a violent massacre.
+On December 29, 1890, hundreds of U.S. troops surrounded a Lakota camp and opened fire, killing more than 250 Indigenous men, women, and children in a violent massacre.

-Shortly after Sitting Bull’s killing, the Sioux surrendered and were marched to the Pine Ridge Reservation in South Dakota.
-On the morning of December 29, 1890, 500 troops of the U.S. 7th Calvary Regiment surrounded a group of Lakota Sioux where they had made camp at Wounded Knee Creek.
-The troops entered the camp to disarm the Lakota.
-During a brief scuffle between a soldier and a Lakota man who refused to surrender his weapon, the rifle fired, alarming the rest of the troops.
-The troops began firing on the Lakota, many of whom tried to recapture weapons or flee the assault.
-The attack lasted for more than an hour and left more than 300 Lakota dead; over half of those killed were women, children, and elderly tribal members, and most of the dead were unarmed.
+Shortly after Sitting Bull’s killing, several hundred Lakota fled in hopes of reaching the Pine Ridge Reservation in South Dakota and finding a peaceful resolution.
+On December 29, 1890, in the morning, 500 troops of the U.S. 7th Cavalry Regiment surrounded the Lakota band where they had made camp at Wounded Knee Creek.
+The troops entered the camp to disarm them, and during a brief scuffle between a soldier and a Lakota man who refused to surrender his weapon, the rifle fired, alarming the rest of the troops.
+The U.S. soldiers began firing on the Lakota, many of whom tried to flee the assault.
+The attack left more than 250 Lakota dead; over half of those killed were women, children, and elderly tribal members, and most of the dead were unarmed.

 About EJI